dheeraj-jayaswal/AppSec-From-The-Trenches/SQL-Injection.md

 ## 📋 Enterprise Pentest Report Template

-This is the structure I use in actual client deliverables at Infosys.
+This is the structure I use in actual client deliverables.
 Every field matters.

 ---